GyverLibs/EncButton/README_EN.md

 #### encoder processing with a button
 - The turning of the encoder with a clamped button removes and blocks all subsequent events and clicks, with the exception of the event `redase`.The states of the pressed button do not change
 - The turning of the encoder also affects the system timout (the `timeout ()` function) will work after the indicated time after turning the enkoder
+- the Klikov counter is available when pressed: several clicks, click of a button, turn

 <a id="preclicks"> </a>